mehulsingh750-dev/University/BIOL 1101/Chapter 13.md

 		- mrRNA Genes
 			- Encode for miRNAs
 			- In cancer:
+				- Downregulation of miRNA genes that encode miRNA that prevent translation of tumor suppressor mRNA
-				- Downregulation of miRNA genes that encode miRNA that prevent translation
+				- Downregulation of miRNA genes that encode miRNA that prevent translation of proto-oncogenes